“So, this is Unity, huh?”

 Pam looked upward at Rizzo, grinning with her hands on her hips.
 “That answer your question?”

 “…interesting group.
 Although it was a rhetorical question, I appreciate the honesty.”
 Rizzo cleared his throat.
 “Perhaps it was due to these circumstances, or it involved a force similar to fate?
-Regardless, you are here today, ready to being your quest.
+Regardless, you are here today, ready to begin your quest.
 What quest?
 Your quest to learn all the values of Unity, and to protect our country of Requiem!”

 “Uh huh.
 I’m sure that’s the glorious reason.”
 Brandon said sarcastically, followed by a nudge from Pam.